Write letters to Ukrainian Refugee Kids and Moms!

 MORE ABOUT OUR TEAM

-Letters of Love to Ukraine is an expansion of a library-based letter-writing campaign in Colorado called Project Colorado Cares.
+Letters of Love to Ukraine is an expansion of a library-based summer 2022 letter-writing campaign in Colorado called Project Colorado Cares.
 This project would not have been possible without the incredible work of a group of three individuals who came together for a common cause.
 They are grassroots and apolitical.
 Program implementation is administered by vetted partners and humanitarian relief organizations in coordination with our team.

 STEVE POPOVICH, the project lead, is a recent civil service retiree who worked for the US Forest Service, US Bureau of Land Management, National Park Service, and other federal natural resources agencies.
 He is tenured in humanitarian aid relief efforts globally and resides in Colorado.
 He is a grandson of Ukrainians.